Last Night on Earth (song): Live performances

 During the middle of the song, the band would slow down their tempo, and Bono improvise lyrics beginning with "It's not the last night on earth" and would typically make references to the city or country in which the band was performing.
 The end of the song featured a guitar jam, featuring both Bono and the Edge playing electric guitar.
-Despite the changes made to the song during its live performances, it was one of two songs that retained its original album arrangement, along with "Please."
+Despite the changes made to the song during its live performances, it was one of two songs that retained its original album arrangement, along with "Please".
 The other songs performed live from Pop were completely rearranged and restructured for their live performances by the time the band was halfway through their tour.

 The giant vidi-walls behind the band would display a cartoon during "Last Night on Earth" that depicted the characters being bombarded with stimulants at malls and shops and also made reference to the growing gun issue in the United States.

 The only officially released live performance was taken from the band's show in Mexico City.
 The video PopMart: Live from Mexico City features "Last Night on Earth", and the same performance was later released as an audio track on the "Elevation" single in 2001.
 Despite this, "Last Night on Earth" has not been performed at all since the end of the PopMart Tour.

 Music video

 The video was filmed in Kansas City, Missouri, and directed by Richie Smyth.
 It features Sophie Dahl and William S. Burroughs in his final filmed performance.

 The production of a portion of the video required the closure of Interstate 670, a major downtown Kansas City freeway, as well as several local streets.

+A different music video was made for the "First Night in Hell Mix" by Jon Carter.
+It was directed by John Bland, and mostly consists of a tracking shot of the Nile shoreline.